-A session for those who would like a variety of images of themselves to use on their website, social media pages and so on.
+A session for solo-entrepreneurs who would like a variety of images of themselves to use on their website, social media pages and so on.

 With the ever-increasing use of social media within business, having a great-looking profile shot has become essential.
 Which is good news for me.
 And good news for you!
 You get to use your good-looks to impress potential employers, clients, and friends.
 This extended portrait session allows you to get some traditional portraits, as well as some more creative environmental portraits and other detail shots so that you have a variety of interesting images for your online presence.